Heizenburg/SFTP-Auto/README.md

 ## Run

-We'll use the environment variable LOCAL_LOCATION, USERNAME and HOST to obtain all the required information for connecting to an SFTP server in a URI format: `sftp://user:password@host`.
+We'll use the environment variables LOCAL_LOCATION, USERNAME and HOST to obtain all the required information for connecting to an SFTP server in a URI format: `sftp://user:password@host`.

 Running the example will do the following:

- **Upload** the downloaded file to another remote copy.
+ +Analyze+ remote files in remote location.

 ```
 $ rake